kieran-mackle/AutoTrader/README.md

 </p>

-AutoTrader is an event-driven platform intended to help in the development, optimisation and live deployment of automated trading systems.
+AutoTrader is Python-based platform intended to help in the development, optimisation and deployment of automated trading systems.
 From simple indicator-based strategies, to complex non-directional hedging strategies, AutoTrader can do it all.
 If you prefer a more hands-on approach to trading, AutoTrader can also assist you by notifying you of price behaviour, ensuring you never miss a signal again.
 A basic level of experience with Python is recommended for using AutoTrader, but the [website](https://kieran-mackle.github.io/AutoTrader)